joohe-e/DGComics/README.md

 The specification of the `Node` object can be found in the [aforementioned section](#the-dynamic-graph).

 ### The dissimilarities
-In `DGComics`, we support two level of neighboring graph:
+In `DG Comics`, we support two level of neighboring graph:
 - Level 1 (ego network): consists of the main character node and its neighrboring nodes and the connecting links.
 - Level 1.5 (neighbor network): same as the previous level but links among the neighboring nodes are added.